tfc/tfc.github.io/_posts/2016-06-16-cpp_template_compile_time_brainfuck_interpreter.md

 ## Adapting the Turing Tape

-The state of a turing machine is based on the turing tape it works on.
+The state of a Turing machine is based on the Turing tape it works on.
 We have implemented such a tape before, but need to add a little adaption:

 When the tape is switched left or right, and a new cell is created which we did not read/write before, a new empty one is created.